cachho/sotf-tribe-flags/README.md

 Check releases: https://github.com/cachho/sotf-tribe-flags/releases

 # How to install
 First, dowload the pack from the link above.
 Again, only 19mb.
-Unarchive the content in your SOTF folder.
+Unarchive it and copy the `MyPaintings` to your SOTF folder.
 The path should look like this:

 `[your steam folder]\steamapps\common\ARK SOTF\ShooterGame\Saved\MyPaintings`

 You should now have .pnt files in there.
+The other files in the archive can safely be deleted.
 Now you are ready to go ingame.

 # How to update